jamesyang124/play-with-category-theory/chapter2.md

 2. Objects are **types**.
 4. Morphisms are **functions**.
 5. Morphisms take a type and return another type are **type constructors**.
+6. Morphisms take a type and return a value of that type are **value constructors**.
-6. Morphisms take a function and return another function are **higher-order functions**.
+7. Morphisms take a function and return another function are **higher-order functions**.
-7. **Typeclasses**, along with the polymorphism they provide, make a nice way of capturing the fact that in category theory **things are often defined over a number of objects at once**.
+8. **Typeclasses**, along with the polymorphism they provide, make a nice way of capturing the fact that in category theory **things are often defined over a number of objects at once**.

 We can think `typeclasses` as `trait`, `interface` which is extensible in `Scala` world.